ninjamath3/ninjamath3/README.md

 # Mathys – Generalist engineer specialized in robotics and computer vision

-Hi, I'm Mathys, an engineer specialized in computer sciences, computer vision and robotics.
+Hi, I'm Mathys, a generalist engineer specialized in computer vision and robotics.
 I build innovative solutions that combine real-time data processing, camera and robot monitoring, mobile app development, or AI solutions.

 This repository acts as a portfolio of multiple independent projects.
 Each folder represents a standalone project with its own README explaining the context, approach, and technical choices.

 This structure was chosen to centralize experimental and finished work.